 Our Older Toddler Educators (Doobeem-Teddy Bears)

-Bryce Tallon, Ashley Miller, Aries Finch, Keelie, and Meghan Hyland
+Bryce Tallon, Ashley Miller, Aries Finch, and Keelie McKinney

 Lead Educator, Bryce began working with children through babysitting, as a counselor at overnight camp.
 She has been at Beth Shalom for almost three years and her educational background is in Applied Developmental Psychology and Early Childhood Education.
 Bryce also teaches first grade for JJEP.
 Her favorite teaching moments are watching the children grow and being a part of their growth.
 Her favorite children’s book is Eloise and Lilly’s Purple Plastic Purse.
 Outside of Beth Shalom, she is interested in Lily, her kitten, hanging out with her husband Tim, coloring books, and Netflix.
 Bryce says, “This community has given me a home in Pittsburgh.”